Become a Certified Functional Food Scientist Today

 Would you like to further your education on functional foods while earning a certificate?
 Becoming a Certified Functional Food Scientist through the Functional Food Center may be the perfect option for you!
 Becoming a Certified Functional Food Scientist can set you apart from other employees and showcase your success and education in functional foods.
 Not only will you be able to renew your certification every few years to show you are continuing your education on functional foods but you may be earning credit already!

-The Functional Food Center is the leading organization in the world for developing functional foods.
-Since 1998 FFC has focused entirely on functional foods by hosting 22 international conferences around the globe, upholding an open-access journal for more than 7 years, publishing 25 books including 5 textbooks on functional food science and establishing the Academic Society of ASFFBC with more than 2,000 scientists.
-The functional food center has developed the well known definition of functional foods and can assist you in your functional food career.
+The Functional Food Center is the leading organization worldwide for functional food Science related education.
+Since 1998, FFC has focused entirely on functional foods by hosting 25 international conferences around the globe, upholding an open-access journal for more than 7 years, publishing 30 books including 5 textbooks on functional foods and establishing the Academic Society of Functional Foods and Bioactive Compounds (ASFFBC) with more than 3,000 scientists.
+The functional food center has developed definition of functional foods and can assist you in your functional food career.
+Certificate for functional Food scientist is accredited by ASFFBC.

 Benefits to Becoming a Certified Functional Food Scientist

-- A functional food scientist covers topics that relate to multiple practices such as those for dieticians, physicians, students, researchers and of course those directly in the food science field
+A functional food scientist covers topics that relate to multiple practices such as those for dieticians, physicians, students, researchers and of course those directly in the food science field.
+Not only are be able to present your achievements as a certificate but you will be emerged in the functional food community.

 How Will Becoming Certified Further My Education?